Free Incorporation when you bundle with Accounting

 • Possible prosecution

 Voluntary disclosure may save you from penalties.
 IRAS might even let you pay in installments.
-If you need help, use the official IRAS GST Registration Calculator to check your status.
+If you need help, use the official IRAS GST Registration Calculator to know your status.

 How to register for GST in Singapore